The-Jat/WWH-laravel/Migrations.md

 ```
 php artisan migrate:reset
 ```

+#### The migrate:reset command will roll back all of your application's migrations:

-#### If you would like to see which migrations have run thus far, you may use the migrate:status Artisan command:
+If you would like to see which migrations have run thus far, you may use the migrate:status Artisan command:
 ```
 php artisan migrate:status
 ```